LoicMadern/MARS/README.md

 #################################
-# RUNNING THE TOOL WITHOUT GUI  #
+# RUNNING THE TOOL #
 #################################

+Some scripts were developped in order to make handling easier the tool.
-#0 create a folder at the same level as MARS-fork
+The script will create a folder named projects in the same level as the tool itself

-#example : if we do ls command in a terminal we should have:
-- MARS-fork
-- prokect
+#1st step download your project
+- sudo sh download-repo.sh folder_name url_repo

-#1st step download your project in a folder that would be in projects folder
+the folder_name will be the folder that will contains the application it will be store in the folder projects
-- create an empty folder where the project will be download
-- cd ./GitImporter
-- python main.py URL_OF_GIT_REPO (ex. https://github.com/microservices-patterns/ftgo-application) FOLDER_NAME_WHERE_THE_PROJECT_WILL_BE_STORED (ex: ftgo)

 #2nd prepare your project to be analysed by MARS
-- cd ../projects/project_name
+- cd ../projects/folder_name
 - vim exclude.txt
 - add folders you want to exclude (Each one in a new line)
 - close vim